Youth losing touch with culture, a looming disaster – Gov. Gaidam - Vanguard News

 Speaking on Sunday in Machina, Yobe, during the annual Machina Cultural Festivals, the governor said the development was a looming disaster that should call for concern.

-He stressed the need for urgent steps to be taken to redress the ugly trend, adding that preservation of culture and traditions were key elements for the development of any society.
+He stressed the need for urgent steps to be taken to redress the urgly trend, adding that preservation of culture and traditions were key elements for the development of any society.

 He said the prestigious title could be conferred only on personalities who distinguished themselves in executing important capital projects that impacted on the lives of people.